-Policies, Public Healthcare, and the AIDS Epidemic
+Policies, Public Health Care, and the AIDS Epidemic

 REPOhistory members Carin Kuoni and Brian Goldfarb used nineteenth century history to raise their contemporary concerns about public health care and policies, particularly as they related to the AIDS epidemic in New York City, to create Sign 17- Who Owns Your Life: Insurance and National Health Care and Sign 27- Epidemics, respectively.

 From the Great Depression until the 1980s, employers increasingly covered the costs of their employees’ medical care.
 Between 1972 and 1985, the cost more than doubled from $46 billion to $105 billion.
-Before the AIDS epidemic, many employers were already beginning to search for ways to reduce their role in paying for employees’ healthcare.
+Before the AIDS epidemic, many employers were already beginning to search for ways to reduce their role in paying for employees’ health care.
 Some experts believed this shift would also help with the rising costs of health by making patients more mindful with their medical spending.
-However, others expressed concern that people who really need health care would not get it if they had to pay for it themselves.
+However, others expressed concern that people who really needed health care would not get it if they had to pay for it themselves.
 Other cost-shifting methods included increasing deductibles and co-insurance provisions, and requiring employees to pay a portion of the health insurance premium (Lewin 1987).

 Around the same time, insurance companies also began to refuse coverage of some advanced and expensive drug treatments in another move to attempt to reduce rising medical costs.
 The expensive treatments for cancer and AIDS, along with related expenses such as hospital stays, professional fees, and others are among those being challenged (Leary 1989).
 Sign 17- Who Owns Your Life: Insurance and National Health Care criticizes this system claiming “insurance companies can more or less choose whom to insure.”
 In the situation above, insurance companies are trying to reduce health costs by attempting to deny coverage of more expensive treatments (Leary 1989).
 As Kuoni questions “Who Owns Your Life?,” the health and lives of some patients are dependent on what and how much is covered by insurance or if they can even afford medical insurance or health care at all.
 This is also evident from The New York Times article cited on Sign 17- Who Owns Your Life: Insurance and National Health Care, which reported patients without medical insurance died at a higher rate than those with insurance (Associated Press 1991).